lewis-j/Paper-back-pals-fronet-end/README.md

 ## Overview

-**Paperback Pals** is a unique platform that enables friends to share and borrow books from their personal libraries.
+**Paperback Pals** is a platform that enables friends to share and borrow books from their personal libraries.
 By providing a structured and accountable process, it ensures a seamless borrowing experience while keeping track of book statuses and transactions.

 **Note**: This is a portfolio demonstration project and includes basic security measures.
 In a production environment, additional privacy and security features would be implemented to comply with GDPR, CCPA, and other regulations.